puzzle/puzzle.opnsense/roles/opnsense_configure/README.md

       # system_settings_logging module parameters

 interfaces:
-  assignments: [] # list of interface assignments, where the users follows the interfaces_assignments module parameter structure
+  assignments: [] # list of interface assignments, where the users follows the interfaces_configuration module parameter structure

 firewall:
   aliases: [] # list of aliases, where the users follows the firewall_alias module parameter structure